 Most of the big sound bar brands produce models in the £100-200 price range.
-Going for a slightly more expensive sound bar rather than a complete entry-level model will bring you some added features, such as a wireless subwoofer and the ability to decode surround sound from a Blu-ray disc player.
+While you can get sound bars for £100 or less, going for a slightly more expensive sound bar rather than a complete entry-level model will bring you some added features, such as a wireless subwoofer and the ability to get surround sound from a Blu-ray disc player.

-We review sound bars that cost from as little as £30 all the way up to extravagant models that cost more than £1,000, and we've found that price often doesn't have any bearing on whether the product actually sounds good.
-Below, we pick out five sound bars that will really improve your home entertainment, each offering great sound quality for an affordable price.
+We review sound bars that cost from as little as £30 all the way up to extravagant models that cost more than £1,000, and we've found that price doesn't always have any bearing on whether the product actually sounds good.

 The sound bars above will all make watching TV a far more enjoyable experience, but unfortunately the same can't be said of all the models we test.

-For every great-value bargain, there's a complete shocker out there somewhere.
-Our expert reviews are the most reliable way to separate the wheat from the chaff, and we've picked out three proverbial husks in the table below.
+For every great-value bargain, there's a complete shocker out there.
+Our expert reviews are the most reliable way to separate the wheat from the chaff, and we've picked out some proverbial husks in the table below.

 How we test sound bars

 Every sound bar that goes through our test lab is put through its paces by our industry experts.
-We have decades of experience of designing and testing the latest home audio products, so can recognise a deal from dud.
+We have decades of experience testing the latest home audio products, so we can recognise a deal from dud.